-For the UK, the data retention and access agenda is intrinsically linked to the successful and ultra-rapid passage of the Data Retention & Investigatory Powers Act.
-An agenda under unwanted negative scrutiny because of on-going revelations by Edward Snowden.
-Both about bypassing of control and oversight designed to protect access to our data (things that swayed parliament enough to pass the DRIP bill) and casting doubt over the real crime-fighting value of bulk data retention.
+For the UK, the data retention and access agenda was intrinsically linked to the successful and ultra-rapid passage of the Data Retention & Investigatory Powers Act.
+An agenda under unwanted negative scrutiny because of on-going revelations about privacy intrusions.
+Both about bypassing of control and oversight designed to protect access to our data and doubt over the real crime-fighting value of bulk data retention.

-Without friends in ultra high places we are forced to form our own opinions and right now I feel like I’m watching a re-run of the nuclear arms race, just driven by different technology;
+Without friends in ultra high places we are forced to form our own opinions and right now it looks like a re-run of the nuclear arms race, just driven by different technology;

 - Privacy and civil liberties campaigners want unilateral disarmament.
 Demanding robust oversight and control for data access and use, as befits a democratically elected and accountable government.

 - Governments want a deterrent capability.
 Getting the mandate for ‘against the day’ access to all data.

 - Globally this forces all administrations (democratic, dictatorial, oligopolistic) to follow suit and tool up.
 No-one wants to be the visibly weak force in the commercial, national security, or political intelligence data war (and frankly the difference between those fighting fronts is getting very blurred).

 Whichever way this cookie crumbles private individuals will struggle to hold ground.
 There are monolithic powers behind these moves and little people won’t be given the means to truly understand all sides of the argument.
 Nor should we.
 National security has a necessary layer of secrecy.
 What is fundamental is the lack of confidence in the existence, effectiveness, and transparency of accountability, oversight, and control.